rapyuta-robotics/alica-supplementary/alica_ros_turtlesim/README.md

 #### 7.1 World model
 We will explain only `base_node.cpp` which is related to ALICA.
 ![base](https://github.com/rapyuta-robotics/alica-supplementary/raw/rr-devel/alica_ros_turtlesim/doc/base.png)
-    - Line 13: initialize World model.
+- L13: initialize World model.
 Since one agent has one world model, this method is class static method
-    - Line 15~19: Setting up ALICA-supplementray.
+- L15~19: Setting up ALICA-supplementray.
 ALICA supplementary is supporting class of ALICA.
-    - Line 21~31: Setting up ALICA Engine.
+- L21~31: Setting up ALICA Engine.

 #### 7.2 Plan
 <plan name>.cpp file has "evaluate" function runs with specific frequency which is set in Alica.conf. "evaluate" function has state transition logic. constraints/<plan name>.cpp has "getConstraints" function which is used to provide constraints.